o3de/o3de.org/content/docs/userguide/particles/custom-attributes.md

 ---
-description: ' Create a custom particle attribute panel in &ALYlong; &particle-editor;
-  to quickly access the parameters you use most. '
+description: ' Create a custom particle attribute panel in Amazon Lumberyard Particle Editor to quickly access the parameters you use most. '
 title: Creating Custom Attribute Panels
 ---